shabin5785/LearnAngularJS/Doc_1.md

 - we can  link and use bootstrap for styling.
 Can also override the styling with ours by writing in css file for component

 - styleurls can be used to refer multipe styel sheets.
 We can also using styles, an inline styling.
 Cant use both at once.

+- the selector in component can be an attribute style one instead of normal tag one
+eg: 'app-server' , we have to use it like <app-server>
+we can put it in attribute style like :['app-server'] and then use it as attribute
+< div app-server></div>

+also can use class style selectors like '.app-server' and use it like below
+< div class="app-server"></div>

+- Databinding is done two ways.
+From TS backend (business logic) to the template (front end). also the other way around, taking user interactions to backend